 Many a flatbread calls for for balsamic so keep a good bottle around in summertime.

 Having this flatbread every day for lunch would be peachy-keen, but only during the summer months.
 If you’ve ever tried a peach during the winter, you know that it’s almost as bad as snow, ice, the flu, and every other horrible aspect of the season.
-Get the Peach, Basil, and Mozzarella Flatbread recipe.
+Get the Grilled Corn and Peach Flatbread recipe.
+(Try this Peach, Basil, and Mozzarella Flatbread recipe too.)

 This pizza oven cooks flatbreads or traditional pizzas in minutes.